Jfeatherstone/JTodo/README.md

 ```

 ## [Installation]
 Download the [latest release](https://github.com/Jfeatherstone/jTodo/releases/tag/2.0) and unzip it to the directory of your choice.
-Run the install script (make sure you don't move the jar file into a different directory from the script) which should delete itself afterwards.
+Run the install script (make sure you don't move the jar file into a different directory from the script) which should delete itself afterwards (currently disabled for testing, you can just delete the install script afterwards).
 ```
-unzip Todo.jar && ./install.sh
+unzip jTodo.zip && ./install.sh
 ```
+Note that zip file name may not exactly match, be sure to use the name that you download from the release page.

 This will generate the folder ~/.config/jTodo/ with the jar file and uninstall script inside, along with the todo file in /usr/bin/ to call the jar file.
 On the first time running the program, the config creation wizard will run to setup the list file in the same directory.

 ## [Configuration]